johsteffens/beth/doc/bcore/btcl_network_builder.md

 A rack is a specialized node to which wires can connect.

+A rack can be anonymous.

-A rack has one main (anonymous) branch and optional named branches.
+A rack has an arbitrary amount of voice branches and optional named branches which can serve as wire-sockets.

 Only wires in one of the rack's branches can connect to the rack.